zhibailin/MasteringEnglish/12-Partner_with_rational_optimists.md

 And you have to be optimistic about it. __Not irrationally__.
 You know, there’s nothing worse than someone who is [[foolhardy]] and chasing something that’s not worth it.

 That’s why I say rational optimist.
 But __you have to be rational__.
 Know all the [[pitfalls]].
 Know the [[downsides]], but still __keep your [[chin]] up__.

+You’ve got one life on this planet.
+Why not try to build something big?
+__This is the beauty of Elon Musk__, and why I think he inspires so many people, it’s just because he __takes on__ really, really big [[audacious]] __tasks__.
+And he provides an example for people to think big.